 How does alcohol rehab work?

 Alcohol rehab combines detox and rehabilitative therapies to help patients come clean and stay clean.
-Detox addresses the physical while rehab therapies address the mental and spiritual.
+Detox addresses the physical while rehab therapies address the mental and spiritual aspects of addictive behaviour.
 The goal is to achieve and maintain long-term sobriety.